-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

-Getting to Neuschwanstein was quite the adventure.
+Two Tickets to Hohenschwangau, PleaseGetting to Neuschwanstein was quite the adventure.
 You can’t get a train all the way to Hohenschwangau, so the plan was to take the train from Salzburg to Füssen, a town just across the German border from Austria, then hop on the bus that would take us to Hohenschwangau.
 But when we got to the train station, we discovered that the train we had booked tickets for had been cancelled.
 The refugee crisis in Europe was in full swing, and train travel across the border had been suspended that morning.
 We had to take a bus to the first train station across the border (and have our passports checked by German border patrol agents), take a train from there to Füssen, and then take another bus to Hohenschwangau.
 It was a wild and crazy ride to say the least.
 Leslie: At least it was a fun adventure rather than one that left us feeling stressed and out of our depth.
 And the view along the way was absolutely spectacular.
 I am definitely a fan of the Bavarian region.

 Welcome to Hohenschwangau